baolhq/neon/README.md

 # NEÖN

-A hyper-fast, shader-soaked trip through the cyberspace.

-Dodge.
-Jump.
-Drift through light.

 In NEÖN, you’re a lone runner hurtling through a glowing tunnel of chaos.
 Your mission?
 Survive the surge, collect energy orbs, and dodge deadly obstacles by jumping left or right at hyperspeed.

-Powered by Love2D shaders, the world of NEÖN pulses with life — bloom, blur, and distortion effects react to your every move.
+Powered by [moonshine](https://github.com/vrld/moonshine) shaders, the world of NEÖN pulses with life — bloom, blur, and distortion effects react to your every move.
 Crank up your reflexes and ride the light.

+Made with LÖVE™.

 ## Player Manual

-1. Jump with `Left/Right Arrow Keys` or `Left Mouse Button`
-2. Avoid deadly obstacles and collect as much energies as you can
-3. Go back or exit with <code>Esc</code>
-4. Pause and resume with <code>Space</code>
+1. Control: `A` or `Left` and `D` or `Right` to jump
+2. Mouse: `Left Button` to also jump.
+3. Menu: `Tab` or `Up` and `Down` to navigate menu
+4. Action: `Space` or `Enter` to pause/resume or restart, `Esc` to go back

 ## Building